Introduction to GIS Mapping

 Using GIS, utility companies can turn a list of addresses into a digital inspection map.

-They can then add relevant data (videos, photos, and notes) to their map as needed.
+They can then add relevant data (notes, videos, and photos) to their map as needed.
 With a digital map, rather than a paper one, data can be reviewed in real-time and important information is easily available to future inspectors.

 Hazard maps are used to illuminate areas vulnerable to natural disasters: earthquakes, floods, landslides, tsunamis, etc.